tsichiro/mit-6.824-distributed-systems/peer-to-peer-bitcoin.md

 once, lots of participants will know, and will be able to reject a second spend.

-Q: What does Bitcoin need to define a new currency?
+Q: Why does Bitcoin need to define a new currency?
 Wouldn't it be more convenient to use an existing currency like dollars?

 A: The new currency (Bitcoins) allows the system to reward miners with